enterspeedhq/enterspeed-docs/docs/integrations/elasticsearch.md

 # Elasticsearch

 :::info
+We are currently working on a UI for Destinations.
+This means that soon you will be able to setup Elasticsearch directly from the Enterspeed APP.

-Elasticsearch is still in preview, contact us if would like to try it out.
+For now, contact us if want to get started.
 :::

 The Enterspeed Elasticsearch integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Elasticsearch.
 This means that you can decide on the schema level which views you want to send to Elasticsearch cluster.